 These types of reactions reflect the normal immune response triggered by the body to the vaccines.
 They are typically seen with most types of vaccine and tend to resolve within a day or two.
 The nature of reported suspected side effects is broadly similar across age groups, although, as was seen in clinical trials and as is usually seen with other vaccines, they may be reported more frequently in younger adults.

-- Vaccines are the best way to protect people from COVID-19 and have already saved thousands of lives.
-Everyone should continue to get their vaccination when asked to do so unless specifically advised otherwise.
+Vaccines are the best way to protect people from COVID-19 and have already saved tens of thousands of lives.
+Everyone should continue to get their vaccination when invited to do so unless specifically advised otherwise.

-Further information on the type of suspected adverse reactions (ADRs) reported for the COVID-19 mRNA Pfizer/BioNTech vaccine, the COVID-19 Vaccine AstraZeneca and the COVID-19 Vaccine Moderna is provided in Annex 1.
+The Yellow Card website, under “What is being reported?” provides further information on the type of suspected adverse reactions reported for all COVID-19 vaccines used throughout the pandemic.
 It is important to read the attached guidance notes to ensure appropriate interpretation of the data.

-The MHRA is the executive Agency of the Department of Health and Social Care that acts to protect and promote public health and patient safety, by ensuring that medicines and medical devices meet appropriate standards of safety, quality and efficacy.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is the executive Agency of the Department of Health and Social Care that acts to protect and promote public health and patient safety, by ensuring that medicines and medical devices meet appropriate standards of safety, quality and efficacy.

 The MHRA operates the Yellow Card scheme on behalf of the Commission on Human Medicines (CHM).
 The scheme collects and monitors information on suspected safety concerns or incidents involving vaccines, medicines, medical devices, and e-cigarettes.
 The scheme relies on voluntary reporting of suspected adverse incidents by healthcare professionals and members of the public (patients, users, or carers).
 The purpose of the scheme is to provide an early warning that the safety of a product may require further investigation.
 Further information about the Yellow Card scheme, including its contribution to identifying safety issues can be found on the Yellow Card website.

-The MHRA has played an active role in responding to the coronavirus pandemic.
-In relation to COVID-19 vaccines, the MHRA has authorised their supply following a rigorous review of their safety, quality and efficacy.
-The clinical trials of COVID-19 vaccines have shown them to be effective and acceptably safe; however, as part of its statutory functions, the MHRA is responsible for monitoring these vaccines on an ongoing basis to ensure their benefits continue to outweigh any risks.
+The MHRA is playing an active role in responding to the coronavirus pandemic.
+In relation to COVID-19 vaccines, the MHRA has authorised their supply following a rigorous review of their safety, quality and efficacy; however, as part of its statutory functions, the MHRA is responsible for monitoring all vaccines on an ongoing basis to ensure their benefits continue to outweigh any risks.
 This is a requirement for all authorised medicines and vaccines in the UK.
-This monitoring strategy is continuous, proactive and based on a wide range of information sources, with a dedicated team of scientists reviewing information daily to look for safety issues or unexpected rare events.
+This monitoring strategy is continuous, proactive and based on a wide range of information sources, with a dedicated team of scientists reviewing information daily to look for safety issues or unexpected, rare events.

-This report summarises information received via the Yellow Card scheme and will be published regularly to include other safety investigations carried out by the MHRA under the COVID-19 Vaccine Surveillance Strategy.
+This report summarises information received via the Yellow Card scheme as well as any safety investigations carried out by the MHRA under the COVID-19 Vaccine Surveillance Strategy.